lin-stephanie/astro-antfustyle-theme/src/content/blog/recreating-current-pages.md

 ---
-title: Recreate Current Pages
+title: Recreating Current Pages
 description: How to edit existing pages in Astro AntfuStyle Theme
-pubDate: 2023-10-03
+pubDate: 2023-12-03
-lastModDate: ''
+lastModDate: 2024-12-27
 toc: true
 share: true
 ogImage: true
 ---

-In the [Astro AntfuStyle Theme](https://github.com/lin-stephanie/astro-antfustyle-theme), you can recreate content for the `/`, `/projects`, `/changelog`, `/streams`,  `/feeds`,  and `404` pages.
-This post also explains how to create a page within the theme.
+In the [Astro AntfuStyle Theme](https://github.com/lin-stephanie/astro-antfustyle-theme), you can customize the `/`, `/projects`, `/changelog`, `/streams`, `/feeds`, and `404` pages.
+This post also covers creating or removing pages.
+For `/releases` and `/prs`, see [Customizing GitHub Activity Pages](../customizing-github-activity-pages/).

 ## Creating Pages